webmin/webmin.com/content/virtualmin.md

 ## Manual Installation

-{{< alert danger exclamation "Danger!"
-"The **strongly recommended** way of installing Virtualmin on a supported operating system is to use the Virtualmin automated install script as [described above](#automated-installation), which takes care of all dependencies and configuration." >}}
+The manual installation process is [described in detail](https://www.virtualmin.com/documentation/installation/manual/) on our official website.
+Nevertheless, the *strongly* recommended way of installing Virtualmin on a supported operating system is to use the Virtualmin automated install script, which takes care of all dependencies and configuration.

 ### Packages

 These GPL packages should _not_ be installed directly unless you _really_ know what you're doing.
-Use Virtualmin automated install script as [described above](#automated-installation) instead.
+Use Virtualmin automated install script instead as [described above](#automated-installation).

-{{< alert warning exclamation "Warning!"
-"After manual installation, new versions of Virtualmin and related packages should be installed manually.
-Also, it is possible to configure Virtualmin repositories using automated installation script run with `--setup` param. " >}}
+{{< details-start post-content-indent-details "<i class='wm wm-download'></i>" open >}}

 | File                       | Size |
 | -------------------------- | -----|
 |[wbm-virtual-server-current.gpl-1.noarch.rpm](https://download.webmin.com/download/virtualmin/wbm-virtual-server-7.5.gpl-1.noarch.rpm) | 6.1 MB |
 |[webmin-virtual-server_current.gpl_all.deb](https://download.webmin.com/download/virtualmin/webmin-virtual-server_7.5.gpl_all.deb)     | 3.9 MB |
 |[virtual-server-current.gpl.wbm.gz](https://download.webmin.com/download/virtualmin/virtual-server-7.5.gpl.wbm.gz)                     | 6.4 MB |

+{{< details-end >}}

 If you are interested, [older versions of Virtualmin](https://download.webmin.com/download/virtualmin/) are also available.